Procedure Guide ·Cataract Surgery ·2026

 Waiting Period Details

-Standard illness waiting period of 14 days applies.
-Some policies have a longer 6-month waiting period for hereditary conditions, which includes most cataracts.
-If your vet notes any lens opacity during the waiting period, cataract treatment becomes pre-existing and is permanently excluded.
+Standard illness waiting period is 14 days.
+Some policies have 6 months for hereditary conditions, including most cataracts.
+If your vet notes lens opacity during the waiting period, treatment becomes pre-existing and is permanently excluded.

 Red flag · Deductible